-For one to several laser application over 15 seconds the site of the arrhythmia origin or culprit vessel area responsible for you high blood pressure will be heated up selectively and coagulated/ablated without tissue vaporization with crater formation.
+After one or more 15 seconds laser application aimed at the site of the arrhythmia origin in the heart or the vessel nerves responsible for your high blood pressure will be irradiated and modulated selectively without tissue vaporization with crater formation.
 Without the risk of perforation of the heart or vessel wall.
 Within days, the irradiated area will be transformed into a scar.
 In general, this process can cure you persistently from your heart rhythm disturbance or your arterial or pulmonary hypertension.

 You will be awake during the procedure; although medication will be given to help you relax.
-The staff will be monitoring your process constantly.
+The staff will monitor your process constantly.
 Let the staff know at any time if you experience pain or discomfort.
 The laser procedure is not painful, although you may feel some discomfort during the insertion of the catheters or during laser application.
 There may also be some discomfort from lying still for a long time.
 You will not feel the catheters moving through the blood vessels and in your heart.